OCamlverse/ocamlverse.github.io/learning/ppx.md

 > This is a _very very_ rough work in progress.
 Please help the author improving it.

 OCaml provides a _syntactic extension facility_ known as PreProcessor eXtensions, or PPXs.
-They allow to add entirely new syntax and features to the OCaml language that would otherwise be impossible.
+They allow you to add entirely new syntax and features to the OCaml language that would otherwise be impossible.

 For example, the [ppx_regexp](https://github.com/paurkedal/ppx_regexp) package adds a **match**-like construct that matches strings with regular expressions, like: